mckinziebrandon/mckinziebrandon.github.io/_posts/2016-12-21-colah-conv.md

 ---
 layout: post
-title:  "Condensed Tutorials 1 - Conv Nets"
+title:  "Condensed Tutorials 1 - Convolution in Neural Nets"
 date:   2016-12-21
-excerpt: "My notes on two tutorials from Colah's blog, condensed to the main ideas."
+excerpt: "The first in a series of notes I'll be taking from various online sources.
+Here I go over two posts from Colah's blog, condensed to the main ideas."
 tags:
 - condensed tutorial
 - colah